Gun Maintenance and Why It's Important: A Practical Guide for Firearm Owners

 You don’t need an armory of tools—just the essentials:

-Always make sure your firearm is unloaded before starting.
+Always make sure your firearm is unloaded and cleared before starting.

 5. Extra Tips for Holster Carriers